aroberge/friendly-traceback-docs/docs/html/_sources/adding_exception.rst.txt

     assert "The variable that appears to cause the problem is 'a'." in result

+To ensure that this will not cause problems when creating sample tracebacks for languages other than English, we make sure to check this assertion only if the language set is English.

 And here, after quite a few revisions, is the **final** content of that file, where the initial single very basic assertion has been replaced by two longer ones.